 Phase-out for higher-income taxpayers

-Like many tax credits and deductions, the lifetime learning credit phases out for higher-income taxpayers.
-As of 2017, the LLTC phases out between $56,000 and $66,000 of modified adjusted gross income for single taxpayers.
-With an MAGI of $66,000 or higher, you can't claim any credit as a single taxpayer.
-The range for joint filers is doubled, with the credit phasing out between $112,000 and $132,000 of MAGI.
+Like many tax credits and deductions, the Lifetime Learning Credit phases out for higher-income taxpayers.
+As of 2023, the LLC phases out between $80,000 and $90,000 of modified adjusted gross income for single taxpayers.
+With a MAGI of $90,000 or higher, you can't claim any credit as a single taxpayer.
+The range for joint filers is doubled, with the credit phasing out between $160,000 and $180,000 of MAGI.

 Using Form 8863

 Form 8863 is a two-page form used for computing educational tax credits.
-If you use the form to calculate your LLTC, you can skip Part I and start with Part II, which begins on line 3.
+If you use the form to calculate your LLT, you can skip Part I and start with Part II, which begins on line 9.

-To compute the amount of your LLTC, enter the name, Social Security number, and qualified expenses of each applicable student.
+To compute the amount of your LLT, enter the name, Social Security number, and qualified expenses of each applicable student.
 Enter $10,000 or your actual expenses, whichever is smaller, then multiply this number by 20 percent.
-That amount is your tentative LLTC.
+That amount is your tentative LLT.
 From there, skip ahead to Part IV of the form.
 This section of the form determines whether or not your credit will be diminished by the amount of your MAGI.
-If no modification is necessary, your tentative LLTC becomes the final amount of your credit.
+If no modification is necessary, your tentative LLT becomes the final amount of your credit.

 When you use TurboTax to prepare your taxes, we’ll handle all of these calculations for you.
 Just answer some simple questions about your education expenses and we’ll calculate exactly how much of the credit you qualify for.

 The American Opportunity Credit is another popular educational credit that you can claim using Form 8863.
-As with the LLTC, you can claim the American Opportunity credit for yourself, your spouse or your dependents with qualifying educational expenses while pursuing an undergraduate degree.
-The American Opportunity credit has a higher limit than the Lifetime Learning credit, at $2,500, and the phase-out begins at higher MAGI levels as well.
+As with the LLT, you can claim the American Opportunity Credit for yourself, your spouse or your dependents with qualifying educational expenses while pursuing an undergraduate degree.
+The American Opportunity Credit has a higher limit than the Lifetime Learning Credit, at $2,500, and the phase-out begins at higher MAGI levels as well.

-If you claim the American Opportunity credit for a student in a given year, you cannot also claim the Lifetime Learning credit for the same student.
-You also can't claim the American Opportunity credit for more than four years for a particular student.
+If you claim the American Opportunity Credit for a student in a given year, you cannot also claim the Lifetime Learning Credit for the same student.
+You also can only claim the American Opportunity Credit for the first four years of college for a particular student.